adrielcafe/voyager/docs/lifecycle.md

 ** Experimental API

-Inside a `Screen`, you can call `LifecycleEffectOnce` to execute a block of code the first time the Screen appears:
+Inside a `Screen`, you can call `LifecycleEffectOnce` to execute a block of code the first time the Screen appears, and optionally define a `onDispose` callback for when the Screen is leaving/removed from the Stack:

 ```kotlin
 class PostListScreen : Screen {